Loading...

 A full Korn Ferry Tour season runs roughly $80,000–$150,000 in personal expenses for a player without sponsorship.
 Breakdown: caddie ($1,500–$2,500 per event plus 5–10% of earnings × 25 events), travel and lodging ($25,000–$45,000), entry fees (most KFT events have no entry fee for full members, but Monday qualifiers and pre-tournament events add up), equipment and ball reps when not contracted, and a coach / fitness / mental support team.
 Many KFT players carry sponsor packages from the start of the year covering most or all expenses in exchange for a share of earnings.

 Three distinct paths with different status implications.
-(1) Korn Ferry Tour top-30 — a full PGA Tour card for the following season with priority ranking based on KFT points position; this is the primary route.
-(2) Q-School — under the current structure Q-School awards Korn Ferry Tour status, not direct PGA Tour status, so it's a route to the KFT and then onto the PGA Tour.
-(3) Monday qualifiers — 4-spot qualifiers held on the Monday before most PGA Tour events; a player who Monday-qualifies plays that event only with no further status.
-Stacking Monday q's into FedEx Cup points can earn special temporary membership and ultimately a card via the non-member earnings threshold, but this is an extremely difficult route — typically 1–3 players per year achieve it.
+(1) Korn Ferry Tour top-30: a full PGA Tour card for the following season with priority ranking based on KFT points position; this is the primary route.
+(2) Q-School: the top five and ties at PGA Tour Q-School Final Stage earn a direct PGA Tour card, a route restored in 2023 after a decade where Final Stage only granted Korn Ferry Tour status; everyone else who advances still earns Korn Ferry Tour or PGA Tour Americas status.
+(3) Monday qualifiers: 4-spot qualifiers held on the Monday before most PGA Tour events; a player who Monday-qualifies plays that event only with no further status.
+Stacking Monday q's into FedEx Cup points can earn special temporary membership and ultimately a card via the non-member earnings threshold, but this is an extremely difficult route.
+Typically 1–3 players per year achieve it.